Erkeenson/generation-one/README.md

 # How it works
  Front-End

-(Open with Live Server or with another Server tools!)
+(Open with Live Server or another Server tools!)

 ![UI Screenshot](/image.png)